paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

     scheduled: &[CoreAssignment],
   ) `
   1. filter out any backed candidates that have concluded invalid.
-  1. filter out backed candidates that don't have a matching `relay_parent`
+  1. filter out backed candidates that don't have a matching `relay_parent`.
-  1. filters backed candidates whom's paraid was scheduled by means of the provided `scheduled` parameter
+  1. filters backed candidates whom's paraid was scheduled by means of the provided `scheduled` parameter.

 * `process_candidates(parent_storage_root, BackedCandidates, scheduled: Vec<CoreAssignment>, group_validators: Fn(GroupIndex) -> Option<Vec<ValidatorIndex>>)`:
   1. check that each candidate corresponds to a scheduled core and that they are ordered in the same order the cores appear in assignments in `scheduled`.